antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/renode/README.md

 Depending on your system configuration you may be asked for your user password - this is required in order to create the TAP network interface for the emulated board.

-`root` is the default user on teh emulated machine.
+`root` is the default user on the emulated machine.
 There is no password.

 ## Configuring the network